Skip to main content

 OPM assists the president in overseeing the federal government’s civil service and seek candidates to support crucial initiatives, providing rewarding experiences in HR guidance and contributing to an efficient employment merit system.

-Supporting Service Opportunities
+Supporting Military Service Opportunities

 The SSS has collaborated with Today’s Military.
 The Military is made up of six branches, each with their own active-duty and part-time components.
 Each varies in service commitment, location and how its members contribute to the overall mission of protecting our country, though all components are on the same rank-based pay scale.